5 Good Reasons to Do a Training Needs Assessment

 3. Achieve a greater return on the time investment

 From the project leader who identifies a training need, to the trainer or facilitator who builds the program and delivers the session, to the employees who participate, there is often significant time spent by everyone involved.
 Conducting a training needs assessment will deliver a higher return on that investment.

 Successful corporate training programs will provide employees with the skills they need to improve job performance and lead to greater productivity, positively impacting the company’s bottom line.

 While some project leaders may think a needs assessment is an unnecessary waste of valuable resources, it can actually save time and money by ensuring the right training program is developed, implemented and delivered, and the employees gain the appropriate knowledge and skills to perform their jobs.

-To help you conduct a needs analysis for your next training program and close the skills gap in your organization, download this free Training Needs Assessment Checklist.
+To help you conduct a needs analysis for your next training program and close the skills gap in your organization, download this free Must Have Guide to Answering Key Questions for Training Needs Assessment Success.
 It will guide you through the key areas to cover, and outline the training needs assessment questions to ask.

 If you need assistance in performing a training needs assessment, your company may want to work with an external training partner who specializes in this area – this will streamline the process and take pressure off your internal resources.

 Contact the global training experts at TrainingFolks, and one of our experienced associates will be pleased to walk through the steps with you.